 Effective teaching practices ensure student achievement

 The Bullis curriculum is designed to promote student achievement, effective teaching practices and to ensure that the School offers a rigorous, relevant course of study that satisfies the mission of the school.
-The sequenced and aligned curricular activities include instruction in each of the subject areas listed here, as well as planned courses of study in five key signature program areas involving STEM (Science, Technology, Engineering and Math), Entrepreneurship, Humanities, Visual and Performing Arts and Global Studies.
+The sequenced and aligned curricular activities include instruction in each of the subject areas listed here, as well as planned courses of study in four key signature program areas involving STEM (Science, Technology, Engineering and Math), Entrepreneurship, Humanities & Global Studies, and Visual & Performing Arts.

 The desired overall goals and outcomes of the Bullis foreign language program are for students to: (a) function in the target language, (b) understand and respect the cultures that use the target language, and (c) form interdisciplinary and personal connections through the study of the target language and culture.
 (Communication, Culture, Connections, Comparisons and Communities are represented in the statement).